 Health benefits of a vegetarian diet

 A well-balanced vegetarian or vegan diet can provide many health benefits, such as a reduced risk of chronic diseases, including:

-- coronary artery disease
+- coronary heart disease

 - hypertension (high blood pressure)

 Vegetarians and vegans also have lower rates of illness and death from some degenerative diseases.

 If you choose to be vegetarian or vegan, plan your diet to make sure it includes all the essential nutrients.
 This is even more important if you are pregnant, planning a pregnancy, breastfeeding or have young children following a vegetarian diet.
 Eating a wide variety of foods will make it easier to meet your nutritional requirements.